-Engineering Tripos Part IIB, 4D16: Construction Management (shared with IIA), 2018-19

-Leader

-Dr P B Heffernan [1]

-Lecturers

-Dr P B Heffernan and Prof C R Middleton
+Dr Brian Sheil [2]

 Timing and Structure

-Lent term - 16 lectures, including 1 examples class (note: available to 3rd year students as a Shared Module in Part IIA).
+Mich term - 16 lectures, including 2 examples classes (note: available to 3rd year students as a Shared Module in Part IIA).
 Assessment 100% exam

 Aims

 The aims of the course are to:

+- familiarize students with concepts and methods used to manage construction projects and companies - cover legal, safety and health matters relevant to construction - cover risk management generally, so far as is possible in time allocated

+Objectives

-- familiarize students with concepts and methods used to manage construction projects and companies - cover legal, safety and health matters relevant to construction - · cover risk management generally, so far as is possible in time allocated Objectives As specific objectives, by the end of the course students should be able to: - · have a broad understanding of how construction projects are initiated and driven forward - appreciate the roles and responsibilities of the various professionals involved in design and construction - understand the basics of production management techniques - understand the key issues in managing a construction business - · have some knowledge of the regulations covering construction - have some knowledge of forms of contract and of law relevant to construction - appreciate the importance of health and safety in construction and the related regulations and if risk management generally - understand something of costing and financial aspects of construction - have experience of critical study of at least one construction project Content This module aims to familiarize students with concepts and methods used to manage construction projects and companies.
+As specific objectives, by the end of the course students should be able to:

+- have a broad understanding of how construction projects are initiated and driven forward - appreciate the roles and responsibilities of the various professionals involved in design and construction - understand the basics of production management techniques - understand the key issues in managing a construction business - have some knowledge of the regulations covering construction - have some knowledge of forms of contract and of law relevant to construction - appreciate the importance of health and safety in construction and the related regulations and if risk managment generally - understand something of costing and financial aspects of construction - have experience of critical study of at least one construction project

+Content

+This module aims to familiarize students with concepts and methods used to manage construction projects and companies.
 These include methods for planning operations; improving productivity; controlling budgets, cash flow, and costs; safety; procurement; contracting law; preparing tenders and bidding; company organization and structure; and risk planning.

+Booklists

-Booklists Engineering Tripos Part IIB, 4D16: Construction Management (shared with IIA), 2018-19 Published on CUED undergraduate teaching site (https://teaching25-26.eng.cam.ac.uk) Please see the Booklist for Group D Courses [2] for references for this module.
-Examination Guidelines Please refer to Form & conduct of the examinations [3].
-UK-SPEC This syllabus contributes to the following areas of the UK-SPEC [4] standard: Toggle display of UK-SPEC areas.
+Please see the Booklist for Group D Courses [3] for references for this module.

+Examination Guidelines

+Please refer to Form & conduct of the examinations [4].

+UK-SPEC

+This syllabus contributes to the following areas of the UK-SPEC [5] standard:

+Toggle display of UK-SPEC areas.

 GT1

 Develop transferable skills that will be of value in a wide range of situations.
 These are exemplified by the Qualifications and Curriculum Authority Higher Level Key Skills and include problem solving, communication, and working with others, as well as the effective use of general IT facilities and information retrieval skills.
 They also include planning self-learning and improving performance, as the foundation for lifelong learning/CPD.

 IA1

 Apply appropriate quantitative science and engineering tools to the analysis of problems.

 IA2

 Demonstrate creative and innovative ability in the synthesis of solutions and in formulating designs.

-KU1

-Demonstrate knowledge and understanding of essential facts, concepts, theories and principles of their engineering discipline, and its underpinning science and mathematics.

-KU2

-Have an appreciation of the wider multidisciplinary engineering context and its underlying principles.

-D2

-Understand customer and user needs and the importance of considerations such as aesthetics.

-D3

-Identify and manage cost drivers.